exilenorth/RcloneQBController/docs/TECHNICAL_SPECIFICATION.md

 ### 7.2. `qb_cleanup_ratio.ps1` Generation & Execution

-The application will write the embedded `qb_cleanup_ratio.ps1` script to the `scripts` directory.
+The application will deploy the `qb_cleanup_ratio.ps1` script by copying it from the `script_templates` directory to the `scripts` directory.
 The script is designed to be self-contained and reads its entire configuration from `config.json` at runtime.

 *   **Connection Details:** It will read `qbittorrent.protocol`, `host`, `port`, and `base_path`.
 *   **Credentials:** It will read `qbittorrent.username` and use the `password_ref` to look up the password from the Windows Credential Manager.